tehreemhassan1/Digital_Artefact_PetPal/README.md

 # Digital_Artefact_PetPal
-First year uni -  Intro to programming assignment
+First Year Uni -  Intro to Programming Assignment

-Assignment where you create a digital artefact in the form of a novel piece of software.
+Assignment is to create a digital artefact in the form of a novel piece of software.
-This software should function as a single tool and will be written in the Java programming language.
+The software should function as a single tool and will be written in the Java programming language.
 Develop the software iteratively throughout the semester, with guidance and support provided during the weekly lab sessions.
 The piece of software that you develop will exhibit the following programming concepts: o Console output